Archival & deletion

 To ensure future reproducibility, dataset metadata and documentation is preserved upon deletion.
 However, all data will be fully expunged, and the dataset will no longer by queryable.

 The dataset's public access level will be persisted in its deleted state – meaning that if the dataset was previously visible, it will still be visible (but not discoverable) once deleted.
-Additionally, any users who explicitly had overview or metadata access to the dataset prior to deletion will have their access persisted upon deletion.
+Additionally, any users who explicitly had access to the dataset prior to deletion will have their access persisted — though notably, the dataset will be emptied of all data, and authorized researchers will only be able to view metadata.
 These default access rules can be modified by navigating to the deleted dataset reconfiguring access accordingly.

 Datasets can be undeleted for 7 days after deletion by navigating to the dataset settings and clicking the Undelete button.
 After 7 days, deletion becomes permanent and the dataset's data will be unrecoverable.